THE CHINATOWN CIRCLE

-Reimagine the current information kiosk as a symbolic entrance to Chinatown.
+Brief: Reimagine the current information kiosk as a symbolic entrance to Chinatown

 Background: Since the 1800’s, Manhattan's Chinatown has served as an entry point to America and home to the largest Chinese community in the Western Hemisphere.
 Bustling with locals and tourists, its streets are rimmed with shops, jewelry stores, street vendors, and dim sum restaurants that attract millions each year.

-The DOT asked us to reimagine the Chinatown experience for residents and visitors by creating an iconic marker for the neighborhood with a digital component.
+Challenge: The DOT brief asked us to reimagine the Chinatown experience by creating an iconic marker with a digital component.
 This marker would be replacing a decade old information kiosk located on the Canal Street Triangle, a 2,000-square-foot traffic island anchoring Chinatown.

 DOT Project Goals: